top of page

 20%

-• There is no textbook for this course, and all the required and recommended reading materials will be uploaded on Moodle during the semester.
-However, the following titles will give you a comprehensive review of the debates on globalization:
+• There is no textbook for this course, however, the following titles might provide you with an outlook on the debates on globalization:

-6. Held, David and Anthony McGew, eds.
+Held, David and Anthony McGew, eds.
 2005.
-The Global Transformations Reader: An introduction to the Globalization Debate (2nd ed.).
+The Global Transformations Reader: An introduction to the Globalization Debate (2nded.).
 Cambridge: Polity.

 Course co-ordinator and teachers